South Carolina Gamecocks men's soccer: Program history

-South Carolina first fielded a men's soccer team in 1978 under the direction of current coach Mark Berson.
+South Carolina first fielded a men's soccer team in 1978 under the direction of former coach Mark Berson.
 The program wasted little time making a name for itself on the national stage, as it reached the NCAA Quarterfinals in 1985.
 The 14-year period from 1985 to 1998 was a dominant era for South Carolina, as it posted a 213–61–22 overall record with 12 NCAA Tournament appearances.
 Of the 12 NCAA Tournament trips during this run, the Gamecocks advanced to the second round or beyond on nine occasions.

 Throughout its history, South Carolina has made 22 NCAA Tournaments, with four Quarterfinal appearances, two Semi-final appearances, and a 1993 National Runner-up finish.
 The 1993 squad won 16 contests before falling to Virginia 2–0 in the National Title game.
 The Gamecocks' most recent NCAA Tournament appearance came in 2016.
 Since the SEC does not sponsor NCAA Men's Soccer, South Carolina has participated as an Independent (even in its original years in the Metro Conference), finally joining the Metro for men's soccer in 1993 and 1994, but was forced back to independent status following the 1995 reunification with the Great Midwest Conference to form Conference USA (C-USA) until 2005, when Kentucky left the Mid-American Conference in order to allow the two SEC schools to play in C-USA together.
 South Carolina and Kentucky continued to play in C-USA through the 2021 season, after which both left to join the revived men's soccer league of the Sun Belt Conference.

 In terms of conference championships, South Carolina won the Metro Conference season title in 1993 and the Conference USA tournament in 2005 and 2010, along with its regular season title in 2011.